-Dr Thomas Hegghammer is a senior research fellow at FFI and currently head of FFI's Terrorism Research Group.
+Dr Thomas Hegghammer is a senior research fellow at FFI and headed FFI's Terrorism Research Group between 2011 and 2015.
 He holds a PhD in political science from the Institut d'Etudes Politiques in Paris and M.A. and M.Phil. degrees in Middle Eastern Studies from Oxford University.
 Dr. Hegghammer specialises in the study of Islamist ideology, Islamism in Saudi Arabia, and the Muslim foreign fighter phenomenon.
 He is the author of Jihad in Saudi Arabia: Violence and Pan-Islamism since 1979 (Cambridge University Press, 2010) and the co-author of al-Qaida in its own words (Harvard University Press, 2008).
 He is currently writing a book about the ideologue Abdallah Azzam and the Arab fighters in the 1980s Afghanistan war, also for Cambridge University Press.

 Email: email@example.com / firstname.lastname@example.org

 Personal webpage: http://hegghammer.com